Shama-33/AirStrike/README.md

 # AirStrike Game

-A Battleship-style naval combat game built with Python and Pygame.
+A Battleship-style combat game built with Python and Pygame.

 ## 📋 Description

 AirStrike is a turn-based strategy game where players place ships on a grid and attempt to sink their opponent's fleet.
 The game features a graphical interface built with Pygame and includes ship placement, collision detection, and visual feedback.
+This includes Game Theory concepts such as Min-Max Algorithm, Alpha-Beta Pruning, Fuzzy Logic, and other search techniques - each corresponds to different modes of the game.

 ## 🎮 Features